Itchy Skin

 Fleas

-Believe it or not, certain pets can get a stronger flea bite than others.
+Believe it or not, pets can get a stronger flea bite than others.
 Flea saliva includes allergens.
-If your dog does not quit scratching when you have flea dirt on the skin (it looks like black pepper flakes) then your dog might have a flea allergy.
+If your dog does not quit scratching when you have flea dirt on the skin (it looks like black pepper flakes), it might have a flea allergy.
 Speak to your vet for strategies to avoid fleas that will deter critters in the first place.

 Ticks

 Ticks require blood to live, and they realize your pet is full of it.
-If the tick is connected to the pooch, it sits there and eats for as long as it can.
+If the tick is connected to the pooch, it sits there and eats for as long as possible.
 The longer the dog sits, the longer your itchy saliva can irritate your puppy.
-Plus, a bacterial infection can grow after a while, and it has its own collection of itchy irritations.
-A natural tick prevention medication or skin treatment (such as one of those mentioned below) could be one of the better Dog Supplements for Dry Itchy Skin if ticks are an issue for you.
+Plus, a bacterial infection can grow after a while and has its own collection of itchy irritations.
+A natural tick prevention medication or skin treatment (such as one of those mentioned below) could be one of the better Dog Supplements for Dry, Itchy Skin if ticks are an issue for you.

 Seasonal Allergy